Here Are The Interviews Questions For The Project Manager Jobs:

 Today, we are here to discuss interviewing a project manager in any company.
 We can all agree that the role of a project manager (PM) is vital.
 The project manager is in charge of the company’s projects.
 And their duties include the planning and executing most-if, not all-the, projects.

 Hence, job interviews for this position are usually very difficult.
-This makes sense since hiring managers are always looking to take candidates unaware.
+It makes sense since hiring managers are always looking to take candidates unaware.
 And what better way to see if the interviewee can answer the questions honestly?

 Soon after graduation, I began my career.
-But this was not as a project manager but as an ordinary project staff.
-I really loved (and still love) getting involved in developing projects and seeing them being executed.
+But this was not as a project manager but as ordinary project staff.
+I loved (and still love) getting involved in developing projects and seeing them being executed.